 According to producer Avi Arad, "The biggest opportunity with Captain America is as a man 'out of time', coming back today, looking at our world through the eyes of someone who thought the perfect world was small-town America.
 Sixty years go by, and who are we today?
 Are we better?"

-Howard Stark's flying car also makes an appearance on the Netflix show Agent Carter (2015), finally in perfect working order.
+Howard Stark's flying car also makes an appearance on the ABC show Agent Carter (2015), finally in perfect working order.
 The vehicles were also used by S.H.I.E.L.D.
 Agents in the Marvel Comics Universe (made by Tony Stark) and appear on the television show Agents of S.H.I.E.L.D.
 (2013).

 The Red Skull (Hugo Weaving) searches for a powerful artifact, the Cosmic Cube.
 In Transformers (2007), Weaving voiced the villain Megatron, who also searched for a similar cosmic cube-shaped relic (the AllSpark).
 Stanley Tucci later appeared in Transformers: Age of Extinction (2014) in a role similar to his scientist role: he would create the man-made Transformer Galvatron, who was Megatron in a new body.